Fresh UK and US airstrikes on Houthi targets ‘deal another blow’ to militants

 “Aimed at degrading Houthi capabilities, this action will deal another blow to their limited stockpiles and ability to threaten global trade.
 Alongside our ongoing diplomatic efforts, we will continue to support regional stability across the Middle East, working hand in hand with our like-minded partners.”

+The department said that a “very rigorous analysis” was carried out to avoid civilian causalities.
+According to US Central Command, “targets missile systems and launchers, air defence systems, radars and deeply buried weapons storage facilities” were among the targets.

+The Houthis’ media office in an online statement said that several American and UK raids targeted Yemen’s capital, Sanaa.

-The joint operation on January 11 saw US and UK warships and jets hit more than 60 targets in 28 locations.
-It saw the Government repeatedly insist that the strikes were justified and would not escalate the already tense situation in the Middle East, stressing the need to protect the vital shipping route.
+The second operation between the UK and the US comes after a series of joint military strikes on January 11 which saw US and UK warships and jets hit more than 60 targets in 28 locations.

+Rishi Sunak and US President Joe Biden had spoken earlier on Monday evening, with a Number 10 readout stating that the two leaders had agreed “continue efforts alongside international partners to deter and disrupt” attacks by the Houthis.

+A joint statement issued by Australia, Bahrain, Canada, the Netherlands, the United Kingdom and the US described the strikes as “proportionate and necessary”.

 The Houthis, a Shia rebel group that has held Sanaa since 2014 and been at war with a Saudi-led coalition backing Yemen’s exiled government since 2015, have linked their attacks to the Israel-Hamas war.